-Brilliant Cut Diamonds vs. Old Mine Cut Diamonds December 23, 2013 – Posted in: Jewelry Blog
+Brilliant Cut Diamond vs Old Mine Cut Diamonds November 29, 2021 – Posted in: Jewelry Blog

-The progression in technology (and industrial revolution) was a direct cause in the rapid advancing of diamond cutting techniques.
+The progression in technology (and industrial revolution) was a direct cause of the rapid advancing of diamond cutting techniques.

 The old mine and brilliant cuts have many notable differences in every part of a diamond.
 The relevant parts of a diamond include the table, culet, crown, girdle, and pavilion.